T\^ete-\`a-t\^ete twists, monodromies and representation of elements of Mapping Class Group

 If $\Si$ is the disk, it is clear that $MCG^+(\Si, \partial\Si)\simeq 0$.
-If $\Si$ is the cylinder, then $MCG^+(\Si, \partial\Si)\simeq \Z$ and it is generated by the right (or left) Denh twist along a curve that is parallel to the boundary components.
-All its elements are boundary free isotopic to the identity.
+If $\Si$ is the cylinder, then $MCG^+(\Si, \partial\Si)\simeq \Z$ and it is generated by the right (or left) Dehn twist along a curve that is parallel to the boundary components.
+All its elements are boundary-free isotopic to the identity.

 \begin{remark} In this work we take the convention that \emph{negative} Dehn twists are \emph{right-handed} Dehn twists.
 See \Cref{fig:right_twist}. \end{remark}